ajh1143/Decision_Tree_Classifier/README.md

 Identification of which features/columns with the highest weights in predictive power.

 In our case, the CART algorithm will do the feature selection for us through the `Gini Index` or `Entropy` which measure how pure your data is partitioned through it's journey to a final leaf node classification.

+## Pruning
+As we discussed earlier, decision trees are prone to overfitting. **Pruning** is one way to mitigate the influence.
+As each node is a test, and each branch is a result of this test, we can **prune** unproductive branches which contribute to overfitting.
+By removing them, we can further generalize the model.

+## Pre-Pruning
+One strategy for pruning is known as **pre-pruning**.
+This method relies on ending the series of tests early, stopping the partitioning process.
+When stopped, what was previously a non-leaf node, becomes the leaf node and a class is declared.

+## Post-Pruning
+**Post-Pruning** is a different approach.
+Where **pre-pruning** occurs during creation of the model, **post-pruning** begins after the process is complete through the removal of branches.
+Sets of node removals are tested throughout the branches, to examine the effect on error-rates.
+If removing particular nodes increases the error-rate, pruning does not occur at those positions.
+The final tree contains a version of the tree with the lowest expected error-rate.

 ## Decision Tree Classification: Steps to Build and Run